 One claims that people use “Abuela” when talking about or referring to their grandmothers.
 While ” Abuelita” is often used when talking to or about someone else’s grandmother more affectionately.

-They feel that there’s nothing wrong in using either of the terms, even if it’s for their grandmother.
+They feel nothing wrong in using either of the terms, even for their grandmother.

 On the other hand, the second school of thought is a bit more extreme, if not the complete opposite!

 Here people claim that “Abuela” is an offensive term and therefore is very insulting if one uses it to refer to their grandmother.
-A few Spanish people claim that their grandmothers would’ve felt highly disrespected if they would call them “Abuela” instead of Abuelita.
+A few Spanish people claim that their grandmothers would’ve felt highly disrespected if they had called them “Abuela” instead of Abuelita.

 This is because Abuela is considered a “cold” and harsh term that shows no connection or feeling.
 According to people with this belief, it is a very impersonal and technical term.

-Nevertheless, I think it would still depend on what your grandmother would prefer.
+Nevertheless, I think it would still depend on your grandmother’s preference.
 Who knows?
-Might she feel more affection with Abuela than with Abuelita or vice versa?
+Might she feel more affection for Abuela than for Abuelita or vice versa?
 It really differs.

 The term “Abuelita” is common for children who refer to their grandmothers as those who gave them love and protection in childhood.
-However, it’s continued even after childhood as a symbol of appreciation.
+However, it continued even after childhood as a symbol of appreciation.

-On the other hand, “Abuela” is used more for formality settings and presents a more assertive tone of respect at the same time.
+On the other hand, “Abuela” is used more for formal settings and presents a more assertive tone of respect at the same time.
 This could start from childhood to adulthood as well.

 Here’s a list with a few examples of sentences using Abuela and Abuelita.
 You’ll notice that using Abuela sounds more straightforward while using Abuelita makes the sentence closer, warmer, and loving:

 Therefore, the term “little” in front of the grandmother can be disrespectful.
-For example, “little” in English is sometimes used to refer to things that aren’t supposed to be small or cute– sarcasm!
+For example, “little” in English sometimes refers to things that aren’t supposed to be small or cute– sarcasm!

-Moreover, sarcasm might come off as rude and is not much appreciated, especially by elders who want youngers like their grand-children to respect them.
+Moreover, sarcasm might come off as rude and is not much appreciated, especially by elders who want youngsters, like their grandchildren, to respect them.

 Most grandmothers probably don’t mind being addressed by their grandchildren as Abuela or Abuelita.
 However, many might take a solid exception to be handled, especially by a stranger.
 You know somebody can be a little emotional for your grandmother instead.

-This is why one must always be careful on how to address people!
+This is why one must always be careful about how to address people!

 Abuelita is also used for special occasions.

-For instance, it’s used on the “Day of the Dea,” a holiday in which people remember their family and friends whose souls departed to the afterlife.
+For instance, it’s used on the “Day of the Dea,” a holiday where people remember their family and friends whose souls departed to the afterlife.
 It’s also used during L s Posadas, which refers to the Christmas season in Mexico.

 Abuelita is sometimes shortened to “lita” or “litta“.
 Other informal terms that you may use include tata and yaya.
 In addition, Abuelita is also used to refer to other older women, not just your grandmother, to show respect.